 From 12 to 15 September 2017Performances “Bailar el agua”, by Raquel Sánchez y Chefa Alonso

-Bailar el agua is a scenic offering that is especially designed for sharing with spectators (…)
+Bailar el agua is a scenic offering that is especially designed for sharing with spectators suffering from severe (…)

 From 14 to 16 September 2017Performances “Still in Paradise”, by Yan Duyvendak and Omar Ghayatt